 Yamaha markets this line of pianos as having exquisite wood cabinetry hailing from a “legendary heritage in piano craftsmanship.”
 With words like that, you come to expect a lot.
 Thankfully, the Arius YDP-181 amazingly meets expectations, and in some ways exceeds them.

 Piano Buying Table

-Below, compare the affordable Yamaha YDP 181 to some of the best pianos in its class based on things like weight, price, and customer reviews.
+Below, compare the affordable Yamaha YDP 181 to some of the best pianos in its class:

 Beautiful Wooden Design of the Yamaha YDP 181